alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

+# The Maths of Machine Learning and Nerual Networks
+- Alex Punnen
+- 2019-2020

 ## Vectors, Dot Products and  the Perceptron

 **Q. Why are inputs and weights modelled as Vectors in Neural Networks ?**